guitargeek/root/README/ReleaseNotes/v634/index.md

 ## 2D Graphics Libraries
 * In `TGraphErrors` `TGraphAsymmErrors` and `TGraphBentErrors`, the error bars were drawn inside the marker when the marker was bigger than the error bars.
 This produced a weird plot.
 This is now fixed.

-* When error-bars exceeded the y range limits the end of error bars were nevertheless displayed was not correcton the x-bottom and top axis.
+* When error-bars exceeded the y range limits the end of error bars were nevertheless displayed was not correction the x-bottom and top axis.
 So it looked like the total error bar while it was indeed not.

 * Choosing an appropriate color scheme is essential for making results easy to understand and interpret.
 Factors like colorblindness and converting colors to grayscale for publications can impact accessibility.
 Furthermore, results should be aesthetically pleasing.
 The following three color schemes, recommended by M. Petroff in [arXiv:2107.02270v2](https://arxiv.org/pdf/2107.02270) and available on [GitHub](https://github.com/mpetroff/accessible-color-cycles) under the MIT License, meet these criteria.